PerfectlySoft/Perfect/PerfectLib/README.md

 * A web request handler system for associating Swift classes with mustache templates
 * Server-side state/session management
 * Database connectors for MySQL, PostgreSQL, SQLite and MongoDB
+* JSON encoding and decoding
+* JSON based object marshalling to and from the client-side

+## Linux Build Notes
+PerfectLib builds on Ubuntu with the provided makefile.
+You must have a working [Swift compiler for Linux](https://swift.org/download/#linux).
+The swift compiler must be available through your $PATH.
+You will also need to ensure you have the following dependencies installed through apt-get:

+* libssl-dev
+* libevent-dev
+* libsqlite3-dev
+* (note that curl support is currently not included by default)

+After cloning the repository *git clone https://github.com/PerfectlySoft/Perfect.git*, execute the following commands:

+* cd Perfect/PerfectLib
+* make
+* sudo make install

+The final step will place symlinks into /usr/local/lib

+Executing `ls /usr/local/lib/*Perfect*` should report:

+/usr/local/lib/PerfectLib.so  /usr/local/lib/PerfectLib.swiftdoc  /usr/local/lib/PerfectLib.swiftmodule

+You can now proceed to build [Perfect Server](../PerfectServer/#perfectserver) and then the [Examples](../Examples/#examples).